Understanding Walkaway Wife Syndrome

 How do Women Feel Who are Thinking of Walking Away?

-Women contemplating the decision to walk away from their marriages often experience a range of intense emotions.
+Women contemplating the decision to walk away from their marriages often experience a range of intense emotions that come in seven distinct stages.
 These can include feelings of frustration, loneliness, resentment, and a profound sense of unfulfillment.
 The decision to leave is rarely made lightly, and the weight of the emotional baggage can be overwhelming.
 The desire for change, personal growth, or the pursuit of happiness outside the existing marital framework often drives women to consider walking away.

 What are Symptoms of Neglected Wife Syndrome?